On the Rank and the Span Rank of Modules

 On the other hand, for the maximal ideal \(\mathfrak m := (x - 1, y - 1)\) of \(A\), the fiber over \(\mathfrak m\) corresponds to the \(A\)-algebra \[ k(\mathfrak m) \otimes_A B \cong k[x,y] / (x - 1, y - 1) \otimes_{A} k[t] \cong k[t] / (t^2 - 1, t^3 - 1) = k[t] / (t - 1) \] which has \(k\)-dimension \(1\).

-Hence, the fiber dimension varies over different maximal ideals of \(A\).
+Hence, the module rank of fibers varies over different maximal ideals of \(A\).
 Geometrically, picking \(\mathfrak m = (x,y)\) corresponds to looking at the fibers of this map around the origin.
 [TODO] Understand this thoroughly.

 Remark.
 Note that \(B\) is not a flat \(A\)-module.
 This is because, if we pick \(\mathfrak m := (x,y)\) an ideal of \(A\), then \(x \cdot t = y \cdot 1_B\) becomes a nontrivial \(\mathfrak m\)-relation in \(B\), i.e. \(x \otimes_A t - y \otimes_A 1_B\) is a nonzero element in the kernel of the multiplication map \(\mathfrak m \otimes_A B \to B\).